loryruta/async_torchwindow/README.md

 - **No download to host memory**

-  Many visualization libraries require image data to be on host before it can be visualized.
-However, in many applications images are device tensors and download image to host memory introduces latency, hindering real-time visualization.
+  Many visualization libraries require image data to be on host before visualization.
+However, in many applications images are **device** tensors and downloading such tensors to host memory introduces latency, hindering real-time visualization.

 - **No GIL lock**

   Differently from the cited alternatives, `async_torchwindow` allows to start the window asynchronously w.r.t. the caller thread (a Python thread).
-The callee thread is started from native code and thus won't interfere with GIL lock allowing Python to perform parallel tasks at full speed.
+The callee thread is started from native code and thus won't interfere with the GIL lock, allowing Python to perform parallel tasks at full speed.

-> ***NOTE:** This library was developed quickly (in 1 day) for personal use and thus it lacks proper testing.
-If found to be useful, issues and PRs are warmly welcomed.*
+> ***NOTE:** This library was developed quickly (1 day) for personal use and, as such, lacks proper testing.
+> If found useful, issues and PRs are warmly welcomed.*

 Tested on:
 - Ubuntu 22.04

+## Build and Install

+#### Dependencies

+Would be great if your environment (virtualenv or conda) satisfies the following dependencies:

-- Python 3.11
+- Python >=3.11
-- CUDA 12.4
+- CUDA >=12.4
-- PyTorch 2.5.1
+- PyTorch >=2.5

-## Installation
+- scikit_build_core >=0.10

+These are the versions with which I've developed the library, could possibly work with lower versions (not tested).

+#### Clone, Build & Install

 ```
 git submodule add https://github.com/loryruta/async_torchwindow